dinde451/jarr.d1/Jarulfs_Guide.md

 not consist of the base item plus a spell as books do.
 Finally we have potions, elixirs, and runes that are all base items.
 In many tables in this chapter there is a reference to a qlvl.
-That level is used by the game when creating items; see chapter 3.8 and 3.9.
+That level is used by the game when creating items; see CHAPTER_LINK_item-creation-in-dungeon and CHAPTER_LINK_item-creation-in-town.
 Information about qlvl and occurrences of prefixes and suffixes initially came from Bostic.